-With beans, spinach, tomatoes and meat this hearty and healthy soup is filling and delicious!
+With beans, spinach, tomatoes, and meat this hearty and healthy Mung Bean soup (Ginisang Munggo) is filling and delicious!

 For this winter season, you can certainly make this soup.
 Others call it a stew but either way you call it – it’s hearty and delicious!
 This is my comfort food this winter!
 Enjoy!

 If you like what you see and would like to receive new recipe updates, we’d love you to subscribe to our posts or join our site.
 Needless to say, we’d love you to like us on Facebook and Instagram, too where you can get more recipes and updates.
 Thanks and happy browsing!

 Click the above printer icon to print.
 To remove images for easy printing, simply click on each photo.

 1 ½ cups Mung beans (yellow or green)

 8 cups Water

 5 diced Roma Tomatoes

 Place the dried mung beans and meat on a heavy-bottomed, large and deep pan (like a Dutch oven).
 Pour the water over.
 Bring to a boil, cover and then simmer until the meat is tender (about 1 hour more or less).